owang-587/o.wang_site/README.md

 # Owen Wang Website

-My personal website - definitely will be a work in progress.
+My personal website - definitely is a work in progress.